manulorente/mcloudapps-M3/Containers-P01-rec/README.md

 The app will be served in <http://localhost:8080>

-## To remove all containers, images and generated data
+## Remove all containers, images and generated data

 ``` bash
 ./clean-all.sh